A tasteful antique print of The Wild Duck from the 18th century

 Description

-Saverio Manetti, wild duck, circa 1770, from the work *Ornitologia methodica digesta atque iconibus atque iconibus aeneis ad vivum illuminatis ornata… Historia naturalna ptaków traktowana metodą i ozdobiona figurami wyrzeźbionymi w miedzi i iluminowanymi na podstawie natury*, published in Florence by the Monchiana printing house by Saverio Manetti and Violante Vanni between 1767–1776.
-The sheet measures 450 x 350 mm with wide margins (mm.
-450 x 350).
-This old hand-painted watercolor is in good condition and framed in a modern frame.
-At the top, there is the table number in Roman numerals DLXXI and a description of the wild duck species called Germano forastiero – *Anas boschas Major*, while at the bottom, there are thanks to the financier His Excellency Mr. Marquis Carlo Molinari Patrizio Milanese, etc.
+Saverio Manetti, wild duck, circa 1770, from the work *Ornitologia methodica digesta atque icomibus atque iconibus aeneis ad vivum illuminatis ornata… Historia naturalna ptaków traktowana metodą i ozdobiona figurami wyrzeźbionymi w miedzi i iluminowanymi na podstawie natury*, published in Florence by Monchiana printing house by Saverio Manetti and Violante Vanni between 1767–1776.
+The sheet measures mm.
+450 x 350 with wide margins (mm.
+450 x 350), this old hand-painted watercolor is in good condition and framed in a modern frame.
+At the top, there is the table number in Roman numerals DLXXI and a description of the wild duck species called Germano forastiero – *Anas boschas Major*, while at the bottom, there are thanks to the financier His Excellency Mr. Marchese Carlo Molinari Patrizio Milanese, etc.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese *barocco* – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese *barocco*—meaning irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+During this period, interest in mythology and ancient times persisted, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
-This demonstrates admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details